Selegiline (By mouth)

 Warnings While Using This Medicine:

-- Tell your doctor if you are pregnant or breastfeeding, or if you have kidney problems, liver problems, dyskinesia, high blood pressure, or a history of mental health problems.
+- Tell your doctor if you are pregnant, or if you have kidney disease, liver disease, dyskinesia (movement disorder), high or low blood pressure, or a history of mental health problems.
 Tell your doctor if you have phenylketonuria (PKU).

 - This medicine may cause the following problems: